-As for the negatives, curtains can only ever be opened or closed – there’s no allowance for a partial view.
-This in turn makes curtains unsuitable for certain residential settings where privacy may be an issue – unless the curtains were to be kept closed 24/7.
+As for the negatives, curtains can only ever be opened or closed; there’s no allowance for a partial view.
+This in turn makes curtains unsuitable for certain residential settings where privacy may be an issue, unless the curtains are to be kept closed 24/7.

 Blinds can also be picked up in multiple styles, colours, and finishes.
 Just a few of the most popular types of blinds include:

 Last but not least, there’s no better option when it comes to total privacy and security than traditional shutters.
 Both solid and tracking shutters are becoming increasingly popular all the time, the difference being that tracking shutters combine the benefits of traditional shutters with the versatility of blinds.
 They are able to block out more light than blinds and provide greater security, though without the total light shutout of solid shutters.
 As such, they’re the ideal choice for the more social rooms of the home, such as the living room or kitchen.